How To Melt Crayons In Silicone Molds The Easy Way

 - Walmart: Awesome truck silicone molds

-How To Make Crayons In Silicone Molds
+How To Make Crayons In Molds

 Step 1: Take The Wrapper Off